 Does Reishi Mushroom Block DHT?

-Several scientific studies have shown that Reishi mushroom blocks the conversion of testosterone to the active form, dihydrotestosterone.
-In addition, the triterpenes in the mushroom are known to inhibit 5 alpha reductases, an enzyme that mediates this conversion.
+Several scientific studies have shown that the Reishi mushroom blocks the conversion of testosterone to the active form, dihydrotestosterone.
+In addition, the triterpenes in the mushroom inhibit 5 alpha reductases, an enzyme that mediates this conversion.

 Does Reishi Affect Hormones?

-Reishi mushrooms are known to balance several hormones, including estrogen and testosterone.
+Reishi mushrooms balance several hormones, including estrogen and testosterone.
 The fungi help with infertility and PCOS by reducing high levels of androgenic hormones.
 It is also known to aid hormonal imbalance in menopause and weight gain.

-Based on what we have explored so far, Reishi mushroom's effects on testosterone are not apparent.
-However, additional animal and human studies are required to determine the link between Reishi mushroom and testosterone.
-So, if you are planning to take Reishi mushroom supplements for your hormonal issues, it is always best to speak with a healthcare provider first.
+Based on what we have explored so far, the Reishi mushroom's effects on testosterone are apparent—the mushroom can work to improve your male hormone levels.
+However, additional animal and human studies are required to establish a better link between the Reishi mushroom and testosterone.

 - Reishi and Cordyceps Boost Testosterone and Athletic Performance, (1)https://plantmedicines.org/reishi-and-cordyceps-boost-testosterone-and-increase-athletic-performance/